Mary Kiehl Rusco

 Born Mary Louise Kiehl in Topeka, Kansas, to Claude and Addie Jo Kiehl in 1927, Mary was educated in Kansas, Nebraska, Nevada and California, getting her Master of Arts in Anthropology at the University of Nevada.
 She was close to receiving her doctorate at the University of California, Davis, but left there for the chance of working as an ethnographer in southern Nevada and eastern California with Dr. Catherine Fowler of the University of Nevada.

-She was married for a short time to Eugene P. Regan, and then to University of Nevada political science professor and noted Nevada civil rights activist Elmer R. Rusco.
+She was married to a University of Nevada political science professor and noted Nevada civil rights activist Elmer Rusco.

 In early adulthood, she joined the League of Women Voters, and with the YWCA, organized students to be volunteers at the university.
 She was a lifelong member and leader in Reno’s Universal Unitarian Fellowship.